 - Olive oil dispenser that's nice enough to sit on the counter

 Don't forget to add a "Pizza" sign.
 If you want something bright, then you can choose from lighted signs ranging from old-fashioned round bulb or neon styles.

 #2 Old World Design With Woodland Colors

 Choose a classic, old world theme and woodland color scheme to match.
 The woodland colors of browns, greens, grays, and beiges can be layered with a range of hues from light to dark.
 Russets and reds can be added for the accent color or you may prefer to go with a blue or yellow accent.
 These colors make an excellent palette choice for an authentic, old world Italian pizzeria design.
 Add purple and orange accents for a Tuscan kitchen color palette.

-The flooring choices range from quarried marble stone tile to large ceramic tiles set on the diagonal to dark-stained rough plank floors.
+The flooring choices range from quarry tile to large ceramic tiles set on the diagonal to dark-stained rough plank floors.
 Go for a Tuscany chipped tile floor for a causal realistic feel or a Tuscany beige tile floor if you want something a little more formal.

 Rough-hewn plank flooring in vinyl is great for clean-up and looks great.
 Alternatively, opt for an engineered wood flooring or solid wood large plank flooring that captures the essence of a quaint rustic pizza parlor.

 Cabinets, Countertops, and Backsplash

 Old world style cabinets are a nice touch for this design.
 Make sure you have several open shelves for an authentic look to your cabinetry design.
 You can use floating shelf styles if you prefer.

 Marble or granite countertops are the good choices and should be selected to match the color of your cabinets.